Braxai/Course-Notes/ECS 153 Computer Security/Mitigating Memory-Safety Vulnerabilities.md

   - leaking the absolute address of the sfp enables deducing the address of the rip because the rip will still be 4 bytes above the sfp

 ### 4.13 Combining Mitigations
-Synergistic Portection: use multiple mitigations together to force the attacker to find multiple vulnerabilities to exploit the program
+Synergistic Protection: use multiple mitigations together to force the attacker to find multiple vulnerabilities to exploit the program